taka-rl/RL_APS/README.md

 ## Visualize the agent
-After the training, you can observe the trained agent behaviour using main.py script.
+After the training, you can observe the trained agent's behaviour using main.py script.
 Line 12, set the folder name in the trained_agent folder saved after the training.
 Do not forget to set "human" as "render_mode" at line 6.
 ![image](https://github.com/taka-rl/RL_APS/assets/157423802/20be06ef-1e91-43f5-9275-8d805f5ac903)